kamranjaved/Bidirectional-style-transfer-network/README.md

-For the task of segmentation ⇄ photo synthesis,
+For the task of segmentation ⇄ photo synthesis:

 we use the CelebAMask-HQ dataset.
 We use the photo/sketch paired CUFS dataset for photo ⇄ sketch synthesis task.

-For sketch ⇄ segmentation synthesis task,
+For sketch ⇄ segmentation synthesis task:

 we have created a dataset for color coded segmentation map and their corresponding sketches using the publicly available photo/sketch paired dataset (CUFS).